Tim01010/picosrv/readme.md

 print(f"IP Address: {ip}") # Log the ip address
 ```

-If you run this you should see the device connecting to the wifi and sending its IP Address.
+Running this should result in the device connecting to the wifi and sending its IP Address.

-### Creating a http server
+### Creating a HTTP server
-Next, let's create a simple server:
+Next, let's HTTP a simple server:

 1. Import all the neccessary tools
     ```py